 Monaco has the reputation of being the hub of jet-setters, oligarchs, wealthy heirs and capital holders, corporate bankers, politicians and tax exiles.
 Yet the 37,308 inhabitants of this city-state of Monaco are not all millionaires or billionaires and are not necessarily all excessively ostentatious people.
-Monaco is the second smallest state in the world – after the Vatican – and it is part of the French Republic.
-Though Monaco only stretches over 2.02 km², it is home to a diversity of inhabitants from different social backgrounds.
+Monaco is the second smallest state in the world – after the Vatican in Rome – and it is part of France.
+Though Monaco only stretches over 2.02 km², it is home to a diversity of inhabitants from different social backgrounds and will have many things to offer, from its gorgeous and elegant architecture, its fabulous aquarium and its many fancy restaurants and clubs.
 So, where to stay in Monaco when you are an ordinary tourist?

 The 2013 administrative breakdown lists nine districts in Monaco: Monaco City, Ravin Sainte-Dévote, Monte-Carlo, Larvotto, La Rousse, La Condamine, Jardin Exotique, Les Moneghetti, and Fontvieille.
 Discover with us where to stay in Monaco, this Mediterranean gem.